Day 1 – Caesarea

 Day 8 – Dead Sea

-Heading to the lowest dry place in the world, after we pass the Sea level sign we will see Jericho and the Baptism site (qasr el-Yahud) in the distance, and stop to view the caves where the famous Dead Sea Scrolls were found (Qumran ).
+Heading to the lowest dry place in the world, we might wand to make a stop at the Sea level sign for a Camel Ride.
+Next we will pass by Jericho and the Baptism site (qasr el-Yahud) and view the caves where the famous Dead Sea Scrolls were found (Qumran ).

 Day 9 – Eilat / Petra